 1. Assess Needs

 A needs assessment helps to identify what must change in order to achieve desired outcomes.
-The assessment can, for example, identify tasks that require updating; locate the root causes of a business challenge; gauge the quality of a service or product provided; focus on employees who would benefit from additional learning; etc. These needs assessments also inform what success looks like once they are addressed and resolved.
+The assessment can, for example, identify tasks or processes that require updating; locate the root causes of a business challenge; gauge the quality of a service or product provided; focus on employees who would benefit from additional learning, onboarding; etc. These needs assessments also inform what success looks like once they are addressed and resolved.

 2. Analyze Needs